Thinkwise/docs/docs/sf/process_analysis.md

 ![](../assets/sf/image57.png)

-Figure 39: Main process
+*Main process*

 This primary process displays 3 Sub-processes, recognizable by the plus sign at the bottom of the task.
-Each Constituent Process can cover several swimming lanes\[5\] .
+Each Constituent Process can cover several swimming lanes.
 For this reason the main process itself has no lanes.
 When we zoom in on one of the processes (Customer intake) then we see the first example of a lane.

+> A lane is often assigned to a group or department (actor) which is responsible for the steps within the lane.

 ![](../assets/sf/image58.png)

-Figure 40: Constituent Process
+*Constituent Process*

 This constituent process has four tasks, **Approach prospect**, **Showcase successful project(s)*, *Service license agreement draft* and *Process SLA**, which are carried out sequentially.
 The lane indicates who or which group is responsible for carrying out the tasks.